m-saeid/NPNet/README.md

 **Official implementation** of the IEEE IV 2026 paper:
 **“NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding for 3D Classification and Segmentation”**
-by Mohammad Saeid, Amir Salarpour, Pedram MohajerAnsari, Mert D. Pesé 📄 [View Paper](https://arxiv.org/abs/2602.00542)
+by Mohammad Saeid, Amir Salarpour, Pedram MohajerAnsari, Mert D. Pesé.

+📄 [View Paper](https://arxiv.org/abs/2602.00542)

 ---

-## 🧠 Overview
 NPNet is a fully non-parametric network for 3D point cloud analysis.
 It introduces an **adaptive Gaussian–Fourier positional encoding** where kernel width and blending weights are dynamically set from input geometry, ensuring robustness across varying scales and densities.

-- 📊 **State-of-the-art among non-parametric methods** on ModelNet40, ModelNet-R, ScanObjectNN, ShapeNetPart, and few-shot ModelNet40.
+- 🏆 **State-of-the-art non-parametric method** on ModelNet40, ModelNet-R, ScanObjectNN, ShapeNetPart, and few-shot ModelNet40
 - 🚫 **No trainable parameters**
 - ⚡ **Competitive classification and segmentation performance**
 - 💾 **Low memory footprint and fast inference**

 ---